shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

 - When training a learning algorithm, **I routinely** examine J<sub>train</sub> and J<sub>cv</sub> to determine if the algorithm has high bias or high variance.
 This gives me very good guidance on what to try next.

+- (Just like when the degree of the polynomial is too high,) if your learning algorithm has too many features, it gives your algorithm too much flexibility to fit very complicated models.

+  - By reducing the number of features that are not helpful or somewhat redundant in predicting housing prices, you can prevent overfitting.

 ## Bias/variance and neural networks

 ## Optional Lab: Diagnosing Bias and Variance